atallison/go-collections/doc.md

 ### func (a *ArrayList[T]) IsEmpty() bool
     IsEmpty returns true if the list is empty.

+### func (a *ArrayList[T]) Iterator() *ArrayListIterator[T]
+    Iterator returns iteratable struct based on current Arraylist.
+Note that the iterator has only a snapshot of list data as of this method is called, and any modification to the list won't be reflected to the iterator.

 ### func (a *ArrayList[T]) Len() int
     Len returns the number of the elements in the list.